pranav-ganesh/tp/docs/DeveloperGuide.md

 fields are essential contact information required by the telemarketers.
 The additional fields `Age`, `Gender`, `Address` and `InterestsList` are complimentary fields which enhance user experience and accentuate the quality of the application.

-Step 2.
-This command is passed on to the `LogicManager` which directs the command to the `AddressBookParser`.
+2. This command is passed on to the `LogicManager` which directs the command to the `AddressBookParser`.

-Step 3.
-The `AddressBookParser` parses the command to extract all the arguments supplied by the telemarketer.
+3. The `AddressBookParser` parses the command to extract all the arguments supplied by the telemarketer.
 It returns an EditCommand along with a new person object (`new Person("Will", 20)`) containing all the data field values entered by the telemarketer.

-Step 4.
-The `LogicManager` then executes the `EditCommand` which replaces the person at the specified index (1) with a new person object containing all the updated data fields.
+4. The `LogicManager` then executes the `EditCommand` which replaces the person at the specified index (1) with a new person object containing all the updated data fields.

 ℹ️ **Note:** Editing of the `InterestsList` data field works slightly different from the rest of the fields.
 Telemarketers can specify an optional index to indicate which item in the list they want to edit. `EditPersonDescriptor#editInterestList(InterestsList newInterestList, InterestsList currentInterestList)` parses